Machinima: Quake movies

 Released in December 1997, id Software's Quake II improved support for user-created 3-D models.
 However, without compatible editing software, filmmakers continued to create works based on the original Quake.
 These included the ILL Clan's Apartment Huntin' and the Quake done Quick group's Scourge Done Slick.
 Quake II demo editors became available in 1998.
 In particular, Keygrip 2.0 introduced "recamming", the ability to adjust camera locations after recording.
 Paul Marino called the addition of this feature "a defining moment for [m]achinima".
 With Quake II filming now feasible, Strange Company's 1999 production Eschaton: Nightfall was the first work to feature entirely custom-made character models.

-The December 1999 release of id's Quake III Arena posed a problem to the Quake movie community.
-The game's demo file included information needed for computer networking; however, to prevent cheating, id warned of legal action for dissemination of the file format.
-Thus, it was impractical to enhance software to work with Quake III.
-Concurrently, the novelty of Quake movies was waning.
-New productions appeared less frequently, and, according to Marino, the community needed to "reinvent itself" to offset this development.

 Borg War, a 90-minute animated Star Trek fan film, was produced using Elite Force 2 (a Quake III variant) and Starfleet Command 3, repurposing the games' voiceover clips to create a new plot.
 Borg War was nominated for two "Mackie" awards by the Academy of Machinima Arts & Sciences.
 An August 2007 screening at a Star Trek convention in Las Vegas was the first time that CBS/Paramount had approved the screening of a non-parody fan film at a licensed convention.